EXPLORE EARTH OBSERVATION DATA WITH ARLAS

 Firms are especially investing significantly in big data analysis for business intelligence.
 Whether the intent is to reduce costs or save time, the outcome in speedy decision making leads to increased revenue.

 Gisaia’s ARLAS® framework, an open-source technology, is developed to create high-value information for policymakers in the public and private sectors.
 Currently, it is deployed by France’s consortium of Earth Observation and Environmental sciences, Theia and also by Data-terra as Dinamis.
-They both use ARLAS technology for earth observation cataloguing and analysis of earth observation objects.
-Airbus’s Sobloo is also built on ARLAS ® framework.
+They both use ARLAS technology for Earth observation cataloguing and analysis of Earth observation objects.

 SOME PRICKLY POINTS WITH EARTH OBSERVATION ANALYSIS TOOLS